Working for a brighter future

 In 2019, we successfully advocated for legislators to enact new revenue by making the real estate excise tax more progressive, closing outdated tax breaks, and increasing business and occupation tax rates for some large companies.
-These important tax reforms resulted in almost $1 billion in much-needed investments to strengthen all our communities.
+These important tax reforms resulted in almost $1 billion in much-needed investments to strengthen our communities.

 - Ensuring fewer kids go to school hungry:

-In 2018, we helped make the case to fund Breakfast after the Bell, a program that provides breakfast to students with low incomes so they can show up to class ready to learn.
+In 2018, we helped make the case to fund Breakfast after the Bell, a program that provides breakfast to students in households with low incomes so they can better show up to class ready to learn.

 - Preventing an unnecessary tax break for big manufacturers:

 In 2017, we called for Governor Jay Inslee to veto a corporate giveaway that would have siphoned money out of our communities.

-- Increasing wages and providing paid leave for thousands of hardworking people:
+- Increasing wages and providing paid leave for thousands of people:

-In 2016, we contributed to efforts that lead voters to pass an initiative to raise the statewide minimum wage to $13.50 and provide sick and safe leave – so workers can make a better living and protect their well-being and that of their families.
+In 2016, we contributed to efforts that lead voters to pass an initiative to raise the statewide minimum wage to $13.50 and provide sick and safe leave – so people can make a better living and protect their well-being and that of their loved ones.

 To learn more about our impact, see our coverage in the media and take a look at our 2018-2022 strategic planning framework.
 This framework lays out the strategies and tactics we’re using to achieve major public policy changes in order to build a better Washington state.
 And check out “Meeting the moment: Our impact in 2020.”

 Learn how you can help us promote our policy priorities.